standardhealth/shr-node-server/README.md

 Run the same command from inside

+This server optionally uses MongoDB as a backend.

+Ensure that [MongoDB](https://www.mongodb.com/download-center#community) is installed.
+Detailed MongoDB installation instructions are available for [Windows](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/) and [Mac OS X](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/).
+It is recommended to configure MongoDB to start at boot.
+The Windows page includes instructions to create a Windows service.
+On OS X, it is recommended to install with brew and follow the instructions to have launchd start it at login.

+Run the following script to insert the hard coded patient data into MongoDB:

+For Windows: insertHardCodedPatient.bat

+For Mac / Unix: insertHardCodedPatient.sh

 In order to start the server, run the following command from within the `shr-node-server` directory:

 ```